 First and foremost, this is an experiment in generosity.
 What happens when we all show-up to deeply support the artists who do so much to enrich our community, and are so poorly rewarded by it?
 What happens when we are not told what to pay, but have the opportunity to give in a way that expresses our true appreciation for the experience?

 The phrases “pay it forward” or “pay as you wish” are frequently used within the gift economy context; but it is not language we favour.
 The language of “payment” roots the conversation firmly in the context of the marketplace, the context of transaction, the context of exchange.
 This is precisely the economic behaviour we wish to transcend.
-When you come to a performance at Notional Space, you “give as you wish”.
+When you come to a performance at Notional Space, you are simply asked to give generously.
 Our intention is to signify that this is a fundamentally non-commercial event and it is entirely up to you to decide how you will contribute to the evening.
 We are providing you the opportunity to participate in the evening, both as recipient and as giver, and we are investing you with the agency to do so.

 We understand that it can be a strange shift of perspective to understand something you are used to “paying for” — like a seat at a concert — within the context of the gift economy; but it’s hardly rocket science.
 You may be moved to contribute by a feeling of gratitude to have been included in a special event.
 Or you may be inspired to help an artist along their way.
 Or perhaps you get a buzz from the opportunity to express your generosity.
 Or maybe you will have deduced that, if the artists who play at Notional Space feel chronically under-appreciated, this gift economy experiment cannot sustain itself, and you are investing in both the wellbeing of the artists and the future of the community.
 Your precise motivation is not important.
 What is important is that your contribution comes from a spirit of participation, not transaction.
 We surely meet you halfway in this: we understand your contribution as a gift, for which we are grateful, not as an entitlement based on exchange.